 The result?
 A land filled with vibrant artistic expression, such as creole swing dance, Limón calypso, and traditional Chorotega ceramics, not to mention festivals and flavorful cuisine.

 Why Visit Costa Rica?

-As Costa Rica continues to gain in popularity with travelers, the country is devoted to keeping environmental conservation as a top priority.
+As Costa Rica travel continues to gain in popularity, the country is devoted to keeping environmental conservation as a top priority.
 The small country is within the top 20 of the world’s richest countries when it comes to biodiversity, which is quite impressive when you consider its size.
 In fact, nearly 500,000 species of fauna and flora, representing approximately 5 percent of the Earth’s biodiversity, can be found within the country’s 19,730 square miles.

 Costa Rica’s dedication to the environment is so strong that it declared its goal of becoming the world’s first decarbonized country by launching “The National Decarbonization Plan 2018-2050” earlier this year.